gvwilson/sensibleadventures/nardica/nardica.md

 a pair of needles,
-and an endless series of romance novels featuring wealthy strangers with smoldering eyes who didn't realize how empty their rich, idle lives were until they met the right woman, who was inevitably a poor but honest sailor.
+and an endless series of romance novels featuring wealthy strangers with smoldering eyes who didn't realize how empty their rich, idle lives were until they met the right person, who was inevitably a poor but honest sailor.
 According to Aunt Naggie,
-the books were churned out by a core in Rothera that had spent the war feeding disinformation to rebel bots.
+the books were churned out by a core in Rothera that had spent the war crafting disinformation for rebel bots.
-Their implausibility, steamy dialogue, and frequent anachronisms only added to the thrill Iffy felt whenever she managed to "borrow" her aunt's tablet.
+Their implausibility, steamy dialogue, and frequent anachronisms only added to the thrill Iffy felt whenever she managed to get an hour alone with her aunt's tablet.

 "Never you mind about my knitting,"
 Aunt Naggie said primly.
-"Your on watch again tonight,
-so you best get a nap an' I'll wake you in a few."
+"You're on watch again tonight, so you best get a nap an' I'll wake you in a few."
 She kissed the top of her foster daughter's head as Iffy groaned.
 "Off with you now."